snowzach/doods/README.md

 `docker run -it -p 8080:8080 snowzach/doods:latest`

 ### Coral EdgeTPU
-If you want to run it in docker using the Coral EdgeTPU, you need to run the container privileged and map the Coral EdgeTPU device.
-`docker run -it -v /dev/bus/usb:/dev/bus/usb --privileged -p 8080:8080 snowzach/doods:latest`
+If you want to run it in docker using the Coral EdgeTPU, you need to pass the device to the container `docker run -it --device /dev/bus/usb -p 8080:8080 snowzach/doods:latest`

 ## Misc
 Special thanks to https://github.com/mattn/go-tflite as I would have never been able to figure out all the CGO stuff.
 I really wanted to write this in Go but I'm not good enough at C++/CGO to do it.
 Most of the tflite code is taken from that repo and customized for this tool.